unres/ElevatorInterface/README.md

 - Screen Size: 12.1 x 20.2
 - Link: https://xd.adobe.com/view/b496f54a-1251-4e52-6b76-6faffe756ed4-c2a7/

+**Demonstration Instructions**

+- Open the link and sign in to Adobe XD
+- Zoom out to see most of the screen
+- Click the Touch Panel
+- Click the Alarm button to hear alarm (Bottom Left)
+- Click the ! for the maintenance and setting outside
+  - Takes you a window to select Settings or maintenance that takes you to a code pad
+- Click the back arrow and the back button to return to Panel Screen
+- Click on Floor 6 and observe animations
+- Click on Floor 3
+- Back at main panel screen, click to up facing arrow
+- Then click the bottom arrow to finish the Demonstration

 **Supports Disabilities**

 - My design supports wheelchair access people.
 The buttons below the screen allow for people who cant reach the screen to be able to still easily navigate the elevator's control panel

+- The button design are large to help users that have trouble reading small text

 **Extra Info on Display**

 - The companies name of where he elevator is located
-- The current floor of the elveator
+- The current floor of the elevator
-- An easy maintance button and screen
+- An easy maintenance button and screen that is password protected
 - An info screen with directions

 **Extra Unique Features (Imagination)**

-- Voice commands (not implemented in the demo)
+- Voice commands

+**Not demoed fully**

+- A voice that says which floor is selected, Could not double up the animations but in live development it would say "Floor X selected"